Victoria, British Columbia: Ferries

 The CRD is served by several ferries with the Lower Mainland, Gulf Islands and the United States.
 BC Ferries provides service between Swartz Bay, located on the northern tip of the Saanich Peninsula, to Tsawwassen on the Lower Mainland for cars, bus, trucks, pedestrians and cyclists.
-The Coho ferry operates as a car and pedestrian/cyclist ferry between the inner harbour of Victoria and Port Angeles, Washington.
+The Black Ball Ferry Line operates the MV Coho ferry for vehicles, pedestrians, and cyclists, between the inner harbour of Victoria and Port Angeles, Washington.
 The Victoria Clipper is a pedestrian and cyclist-only (no vehicles) ferry which operates daily, year-round between downtown Seattle and the inner harbour of Victoria.
 The Washington State Ferries ran a ferry until 2020 for cars, pedestrians and cyclists between Friday Harbor, Orcas Island and Anacortes in Washington State from the port at Sidney, north of Victoria on the Saanich Peninsula.
 However, the service was shut down during the COVID-19 pandemic and did not resume.
 Washington State Ferries, citing crew and vessel shortages, estimates that it will not resume until at least 2030.